tomasbasham/ember-cli-scss-lint/README.md

 #### sass-lint.yml

-Linting can be configured by creating a `.sass-lint.yml` file in the root directory of your Ember CLI project alongside your `.jshintrc` file.
+Linting can be configured by creating a `.sass-lint.yml` file in the root directory of your Ember CLI project alongside your `.eslintrc` file.
 If you already have a config for `scss-lint`, you can instantly convert it to the equivalent `sass-lint` config [here](sasstools.github.io/make-sass-lint-config).

 ##### <a name="configuration-example"></a>Example: